-If you relate to 3 or more of the following you may have Co-Dependency
+Relationship therapy may be a necessary step to self-improvement if you relate to 3 or more of the following points that indicate you may have co-dependant tendencies:

-- You live the lives of others while neglecting your own
+- You’re actively involved in the lives of others whilst neglecting your own

-- You seek to please others, saying no causes you anxiety
+- You seek to please others, saying nothing causes you anxiety

 - You seek approval from others and have fears of being rejected or abandoned